pvollenweider/aos/README.md

 # aos
-> A jahia implementatinon of the AOS (Animate on scroll) library https://github.com/michalsnik/aos
+> A Jahia implementation of the AOS (Animate on scroll) library https://github.com/michalsnik/aos

 ## Installation